-This Grilled Corn Ice Cream recipe a seasonal favorite.
-It’s a unique, rich and delicious treat — and exactly what you have to make for your next summer barbecue.
-Trust me, it’ll be a huge hit!We took a family trip to Seattle a couple of weeks ago and had some absolutely incredible meals.
+This Corn Ice Cream recipe a seasonal favorite.
+With grilled corn, this is a very unique, rich and delicious treat.
+It’s exactly what you have to make for your next summer barbecue.
+Trust me, it’ll be a huge hit!On a trip to Seattle a while back, I at at some incredible restaurants.

 Here are reviews I wrote about a handful of my favorites.

 When the waiter mentioned it, he could barley get the words out before I said, “yes please!”
-I mean, come on, Grilled Corn Ice Cream!!!
+I mean, c’mon, Grilled Corn Ice Cream!

 And it’s amazing!
 In my humble opinion, of course!

 What’s in this Grilled Corn Ice Cream Recipe?

 - olive oil (yep, that’s right — olive oil!)

 I’ve never been one to enjoy bacon in, on, or near my desserts (gasp!), but this one was screaming for a delicate sprinkling of it.
 It’s perfect.

 I hope you every last scoop of this delectable Grilled Corn Ice Cream recipe!

 At the same restaurant, Matt’s in the Market, I also got my inspiration for my Compressed Watermelon Salad (pictured below).